+lease of a lot includes a sublease of the lot, but does not, in a leasehold scheme, include the strata lease for the lot;

+leasehold by-laws — see section 40;

+leasehold scheme — see section 8(3);

+Note for this definition:

+A leasehold scheme may be a strata scheme or a survey-strata scheme depending on how the lots are defined: see section 9.

+legally qualified member has the meaning given in the State Administrative Tribunal Act 2004 section 3(1);

-licensed surveyor means a surveyor licensed under the Licensed Surveyors Act 1909;
+licensed surveyor has the meaning given in the Licensed Surveyors Act 1909 section 3;

-licensed valuer means a licensed valuer licensed under the Land Valuers Licensing Act 1978;
+licensed valuer has the meaning given in the Land Valuers Licensing Act 1978 section 4;

-local government means the local government of the district in which the parcel in question is situated;
+local government means a local government, regional local government or regional subsidiary;

+local planning scheme has the meaning given in the Planning and Development Act 2005 section 4(1);

-location plan, in relation to a strata plan, means a plan, consisting of one or more sheets, which relates to land and delineates the perimeter of that land and, in relation to that perimeter, the location of any building erected on that land and of any proposed lots or part of proposed lots not within any such building;
+location plan for a strata scheme means a plan, consisting of 1 or more sheets, which relates to land and delineates the perimeter of that land and, in relation to that perimeter, the location of any building erected on that land and of any lots or part of lots not within any such building;

-lot, in relation to a strata scheme, means one or more cubic spaces forming part of the parcel to which a strata scheme relates, the base of each such cubic space being designated as one lot or part of one lot on the floor plan forming part of the strata plan, plan of re-subdivision or plan of consolidation to which that strata scheme relates, being in each case, but subject to section 3AB, cubic space the base of whose vertical boundaries is as delineated on a sheet of that floor plan and which has horizontal boundaries as ascertained under subsection (2), but does not include any structural cubic space except where —
+lot in a strata scheme means 1 or more cubic spaces forming part of the parcel subdivided by the strata scheme, the base of each such cubic space being designated as 1 lot or part of 1 lot on the floor plan forming part of the strata plan or an amendment of the strata plan being, in each case, cubic space the base of whose vertical boundaries is as delineated on a sheet of that floor plan and which has horizontal boundaries as ascertained under subsection (2), but does not include any structural cubic space except if that structural cubic space —

-(a) the boundaries of the cubic space are fixed under section 3AB; or

-(b) the boundaries are not so fixed and that structural cubic space —

-(i) has boundaries described in accordance with the regulations; and
+(a) has boundaries described in accordance with the regulations; and

-(ii) is shown in that floor plan as part of a lot;
+(b) is shown in that floor plan as part of a lot;

+Note for this definition:

+Schedule 2A provides for a special rule about the definition of lot in a single tier strata scheme.

-lot, in relation to a survey-strata scheme, means land that is shown as a lot consisting of one or more parts on the plan for that scheme, but does not include —
+lot in a survey-strata scheme means land that is shown as a lot consisting of 1 or more parts on the plan for that scheme;

-(a) a lot shown as common property; or

-(b) land shown as being set aside for a road or reserve;
+member of a strata company — see section 14(8);

+member of the council of a strata company includes a person appointed under scheme by-laws to act as a member of the council;

+monetary order has the meaning given in the State Administrative Tribunal Act 2004 section 3(1);

 mortgage includes a charge for securing money or money’s worth;

+mortgagee of a lot in a leasehold scheme includes a mortgagee or chargee of the strata leasehold estate in the lot;

+notifiable variation means —

+(a) a type 1 notifiable variation; or

+(b) a type 2 notifiable variation;

-occupier in relation to a lot, means a person in lawful occupation of that lot;
+occupier of a lot means a person who occupies the lot on a temporary or permanent basis (either solely or jointly with other persons) and includes a person who is unlawfully in occupation of a lot;